gla-rad/py_vdes1000/README.md

 ```

 ### Module: `sentences.py`

 This module includes classes and functions for generating and parsing CML Microcircuits-propietary PI sentences specific to the VDES1000 transceiver.
 Currently, support for the EDM sentence, 'VDE data message' has been implemented.

 ### Module: `udp.py`

 This module provides a class designed to manage UDP communications with the VDES1000 transceiver.
 It is used by the high-level (`VDESTransceiver`) class defined in the `trx.py` module.

 ### Module: `utils.py`

 This module contains various utility functions and classes.

-## Tests
-This is currently work in progress.

-Unit test modules are expected to be stored under `./tests/`.
-The testing framework of choice for this project is [pytest](https://pytest.org).

 ## Contributing

 We welcome contributions!
 If you wish to contribute to this project, please follow these steps:

 1. Fork the repository and create a new branch.